tytydraco/yessleep/out/Something_evil_is_living_on_NoSleep_and_its_watching_you.md

 I sent out requests for help from people who had endured unexplainable supernatural experiences.
 Somebody by the name of Archie Bolton replied:

-*This has the hallmarks of greycode (a type of code that connects occult things to the digital world).
-After receiving your initial message about the mattress image, I started to notice similar things on* r/nosleep*.
+*This has the hallmarks of greycode (a programming language that connects occult things to the digital world).
+After receiving your initial message about the mattress image, I started to notice similar things on NoSleep.
 Strange comments appeared from a poster with no username.
 The site description read: “I’m watching you, Archie.
 No sleep for you?
 That makes me unhappy.”
 And I saw two long, shadowy lines stretch towards me from the darkness of my bedroom.
 They looked like arms.
 Stick arms.*

 His reply was one of many messages I received.
 People purported to experience similar things.
 After reading this post, you might notice strange things, too.
 I think, once it has been pointed out, it’s hard to un-notice the malevolent thing that is observing us.